AMC Matador: 1976

+12 mpgus city and 16 mpgus highway for the 360 CID V8 two and four-barrel versions.

+These ratings were similar to those of the competitors such as the Dodge Coronet and Charger (fourth-generation) with 318 CID V8 engine with automatic transmission 11 mpgus city and 17 mpgus highway or the Mercury Montego (second-generation) with 400 CID two-barrel V8 engine with automatic transmission 13 mpgus city and 17 mpgus highway.

+When new, the "Matadors were considered great cars," but AMC could not "really market the car against the other full-sizers" from the Big Three domestic automakers.
+The U.S. automobile marketplace underwent significant changes and adaptation.
+The "Big Three" domestic automakers still held 80% of the market while sales of foreign brands continued to expand.
+While the overall automobile market started recovering after the 1974 and 1975 slump following the 1973 oil crisis, sales of the large-sized Matador did not increase.
+The number four domestic automaker's share of the U.S. market dropped from 4.6% in 1975 to 2.8% in 1976 as consumer demand for small cars decreased.
+To help move unsold cars, AMC offered price cuts and rebates to buyers.
+A problem with emissions controls required a recall of almost all non-California Matadors, "which cost AMC more than $5 million and contributed to a net loss of $46.3 million for the fiscal year."

 1977

 All 1977 Matadors included enhanced comfort, trim, and convenience equipment as factory standard.
 Among them were automatic transmission, power steering, power disc brakes, full wheel covers as well as individually adjustable and reclining front seats.
 Standard were fully color-coordinated interiors with plaid patterned fabrics or full vinyl upholstery.
-Plush carpet was also in the cargo area of stations wagons that featured chrome strips on the load floor to ease loading items.
+Plush carpet was also in the cargo area of station wagons that featured chrome strips on the load floor to ease loading items.

-For 1977 AMC introduced the Buyer Protection Plan II which extended the engine and drivetrain warranty from 12-months/12,000 miles to 24-months/24,000 miles.
+For the 1977 model year, AMC introduced the Buyer Protection Plan II, which extended the engine and drivetrain warranty from the previous twelve months or 12000 mile limits to cover 24 months or 24000 mile miles.

-The base engines continued to be the 258 CID I6 and the 304 CID V8 with the 360 CID optional.
-The high-performance "Power Package" 360 was dropped for 1977.
+The base engines continued to be the 258 CID I6 and the 304 CID V8, with the 360 CID optional.
+The high-performance "Power Package" 360 was discontinued for 1977.

-The domestic automakers had begun the process and downsizing their models in response to changing market demands, but AMC continued its body design with the result that the six-cylinder Matador now weighed 168 lb more - along with having less interior room - than a new large-sized six-cylinder Pontiac.
+The domestic automakers had begun the process of downsizing their models in response to changing market demands, but AMC continued its body design with the result that the six-cylinder Matador now weighed 168 lb more - along with having less interior room - than a new large-sized six-cylinder Pontiac.